DivyanshuGIT/Avid/README.md

 # Survey Form
-    This survey form is to take the future job intrest from the people who is current at position student/full time job/learner.
+    This survey form is made to take the future job intrest from the people who is current at position student/full time job/learner.